MattSokol79/Docker/README.md

   - `docker run -d -p localhost-port:container-port <image>`
   - e.g. `docker run -d -p 4001:4000 image` -> It will run on `localhost:4001` NOT `4000` as before

+# Hosting a static website inside a container using nginx webserver
 ### Adding html to nginx IMPORTANT!!!!!
 - Create a `index.html` file with some text
 - `docker exec -it <ID of nginx> bash` -> Didnt work on windows Bash